uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 #### Pork and pork products

-The UK has a low self-sufficiency index for pork and pork products, indicating both consumer demand and opportunity.
+The UK has a low self-sufficiency index for pork and pork products, indicating both consumer demand and opportunity for companies to set up to meet this demand within the UK.

 The UK imports almost 4 times as much pork and processed pork products as it exports, and will produce only 55.8% of the meat it needs to satisfy consumption.